-Attribute aOnuFwFileName (0xD7/0x01-0E)
+Attribute aOnuFwFileName (0xD7/0x01-0E) NVS

 This attribute represents the current ONU firmware filename.
 The filename is a null-terminated ASCII string representing the name of the file as received from the management system.
 The ONU shall retain the value of this attribute across the reset event.
+The ONU changes the value of this attribute during the firmware update process.

 Attribute aOnuFwFileName: